 In today’s post, an excerpt from the November/December 2014 issue of Pottery Making illustrated, Sean shares the insights he gained and techniques he used to pull off this feat.- Jennifer Harnetty, editor.

 Mark Peters is a master of thinking outside the box when it comes to making pots, and developed his lid-making technique so he could do similar surface treatments on his jars and lids.
 In today’s post, an excerpt from Mark’s awesome DVD Lively Forms and Expressive Surfaces, Mark demonstrates his super cool lid making process.

 I haven’t made a jar in a while and when I saw Bill Wilkey’s article in the November December 2014 issue of Pottery Making Illustrated, I remembered how much I enjoy making them.
 It is a fun exercise to make two-part pieces and find ways to make the components hang together visually.

 Bill’s jars do this perfectly.
 From the soft squaring off of both the jar and lid, to the slightly arching rim that echoes the arches on the feet of the jar, every detail is considered to make a cohesive whole.
 In today’s post, Bill walks us through his jar-making process.- Jennifer Harnetty, editor.

 PS.
-You can see Courtney’s decorating process in the May/June 2014 issue of Pottery Making Illustrated.
+To see Bill’s decorating technique, check out the November/December 2014 issue of Pottery Making Illustrated!